chibunduuchechi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script printing a local variable
+a script creating a new global variable